lintool/art-science-empirical-cs-2022f/README.md

 ### Week 4

-**Readings:** ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 1: The Science of Impact
+**Readings** (to be completed prior to the class session): ["The Science of Science"](https://www.dashunwang.com/book/the-science-of-science) by Wang and Barabási, Part 1: The Science of Impact (pages 159-219).

 We'll be having our debate on Topic 3: code dump or more?